gristlabs/grist-help/help/formula_cheat_sheet.md

 <span></span><section class="cheat-sheet">
 #### Sum

-Use the [SUM()](https://support.getgrist.com/functions/#sum) function when you want to sum values across a row.
+Use the [SUM()](https://support.getgrist.com/functions/#sum) function when you want to sum a list of values available within a cell.
 If you want to sum values in a column, use [Summary Tables](https://support.getgrist.com/summary-tables/).

 <span></span><details><summary>
 #### Example of SUM()